9 Free Budgeting Apps to Help You Manage Your Expenses (2025)

 Image: Giphy

 Whether you’re looking for a basic app or want one that’s packed with features, there’s bound to be an app for you.
-Forget trawling through Excel spreadsheets—simply enter your expenses into an app and find out at a glance how much money you’ll need for your upcoming holiday or home purchase.
-Goodbye tedious spreadsheets, hello sleek interfaces!
+Forget trawling through Excel spreadsheets.
+Simply enter your expenses into an app—or better yet, link your bank account and let the app do the tracking for you!
+You’ll find out at a glance how much money you’ll need for your upcoming holiday or home purchase.
+Goodbye tedious spreadsheets, hello sleek interfaces.

 Oh, and did we mention that all the apps featured in this list are free, or include a free version?
 With a plethora of apps out there, it’s never been easier to make a budget and stick to it.
 Read on to discover how to manage your expenses and take charge of your finances today.